essex sunrise

 Writing about your home country with the objectivity of a travel writer requires a degree of cognitive estrangement.
 Nevertheless, I will endeavour to try.
 Seeing as I was born here, England was, arguably, my first experience of a country and ipso facto my first ever experience of travel.
 It had been more than two years since I had last stepped foot on British soil and so I boarded my flight from Sydney to London, via Singapore, with both trepidation and excitement.

 There's something about the motherland which is magnetic, pulling you towards her wherever you are in the world.
 She comes to you in your sleep.
-You can see her places in your mind's eye, places imbued with meaningful memories and pivotal moments in your life.
+You can see her places in your mind's eye, places imbued with meaningful memories and pivotal moments.
 No matter how far you travel and no matter how long you stay away, you will return.
 All roads eventually lead to home.
 I have often theorised that, no matter how hard you try, you can never detach yourself from the metaphorical umbilical cord which binds you to the native land and so returning to your country's embrace is as inevitable as night follows day and as natural as a mother holding her baby.
 And so it was with me.
 A journey home is travel with depth.

-I based myself in the town of Leigh-on-Sea in a small apartment overlooking the Thames Estuary and which came with a spiriting view of the 15th Century Saint Clement's Church.
+I based myself in the town of Leigh-on-Sea in a small apartment overlooking the Thames Estuary, which came with a spiriting view of the 15th Century Saint Clement's Church.
 Its bell would chime on the hour during daylight, would clang slowly and mournfully during funeral processions and ring out across the streets with a uplifting, energetic fanfare several times a week - including the obligatory Sunday morning.
-The small town of Leigh-on-Sea, often abbreviated by locals to just "Leigh", has one of the best high streets in the country having avoided the scourge of boarded up shops and abandoned retail units.
+The small town of Leigh-on-Sea, often abbreviated by locals to just "Leigh", has one of the best high streets in the country having avoided the scourge of boarded up shops and abandoned retail units so characteristic of virtually every other high street.
 The sweeping shopping parade is populated by scores of independent shops, quirky little businesses, coffee shops and charity shops.
 Indeed, it was the latter in which I was to spend a notable proportion of my time sifting through rails of second-hand clothing.
 All in all, I returned to Sydney with a pair of jeans, a hooded top with giant daisies on it, a jumper featuring a graphic of Betty Boop, a short-sleeved shirt with colourful pelicans on it, a dress shirt covered in flowers and a waterproof-windproof jacket for hiking for my future self to wear and enjoy.
 In short, the charity shops in Leigh were, as far as I was concerned, a sartorial treasure trove.

 old leigh essex